 What features to integrate into a recipe app

+The next step in building a recipe app is breaking down high-level requirements into features.
 When you know your app’s objectives, picking the right features is a snap.
 Or is it?
 What we’ve discovered is clients often find it hard to detail the functionality they want.

 Below are the possible recipe app features – in modules, so you may pick the essentials for your MVP.